anthonymakela/anthonymakela.github.io/_posts/2023-12-29-pontryagin-euler-chern.md

 title: "Pontryagin and Euler Classes"
 categories: [Differential Geometry]
 mathjax: true
-published: false
 excerpt_separator: <!--more-->
 ---

 Last time we finished with a quite general description of  <a href="https://anthonymakela.com/differential%20geometry/2023/12/28/characteristic-classes.html" style="color:#680530; text-decoration: underline;">Characteristic Classes</a>.
-In particular we gave a construction for the Chern–Weil homomorphism $c_E : \mathrm{Inv}(\mathfrak{gl}(n,\Bbb R)) \to H^\ast(M)$.
+In particular, we gave a construction for the Chern–Weil homomorphism $c_E : \mathrm{Inv}(\mathfrak{gl}(n,\Bbb R)) \to H^\ast(M)$.
 The goal today is to look at different types of characteristic classes.
 We'll begin with Pontryagin classes and look at Euler classes afterward.
 The next post will be about complex vector bundles and Chern classes.

 <!--more-->